Skip to Content

 • What you need: car, organized tour

-The Karekare Falls is one of the must-see waterfalls on the North Island, at 25 meters tall and just a 45-minute drive (39 kilometers) from Auckland it’s well worth driving here from the city.
+The Karekare Falls is one of the must-see waterfalls on the North Island, at 25 meters (82 feet) tall and just a 45-minute drive (39 kilometers) from Auckland, it’s well worth driving here from the city.
 It’s an easy 5-minute walk from the car park to the lookout point for the falls, and you’ll pass the beautiful Opal Pool Stream Cascade on the way.
 Although it’s an easy walk it’s actually not suitable for strollers or wheelchairs due to the steps at the beginning of the track.

-The Karekare Falls are located within the Waitakere Ranges Regional Park, a huge park at 16,000 hectares that feature lush native rainforest and stunning beaches.
+The Karekare Falls are located within the Waitakere Ranges Regional Park, a huge park at 16,000 hectares that features lush native rainforest and stunning beaches.
 Therefore, I highly recommend turning your trip to Karekare Falls into a full-day trip so that you can fully explore this scenic area.

-If you want to stretch your legs, there are over 250 kilometers of walking trails and one of my favorites is the short but sweet Kitekite trail, which is 45-minutes in length but you do need to pass through a few streams along the way, so, a reasonable level of fitness is recommended.
+If you want to stretch your legs, there are over 250 kilometers of walking trails and one of my favorites is the short but sweet Kitekite trail, which is 45 minutes in length but you do need to pass through a few streams along the way, so, a reasonable level of fitness is recommended.
 The trail ends with a view of a lovely waterfall.
 A much longer and more challenging trail is the Hillary Trail, which is a 4-day self-guided tramp through the wildest parts of the regional park.

 Interestingly too, the Waitakere Ranges Regional Park is also home to some of the best black-sand beaches in the country – Piha, Bethells, and Muriwai beaches are all located here.
-These are also popular places to catch a wave (surf!)
+These are also popular places to catch a wave (surf)!
 So, if you’re after a beach day away from the hustle and bustle of Auckland then this is the best spot for you!

 9. Waiheke Island